Last updated: November 26, 2024

 Resonances:

-Following Frank et al. (2022), planetary sapience may refer to a 'Mature Technosphere' as a future phase of planetary intelligence.
+Following Frank et al. (2022), planetary sapience may refer to a ‘Mature Technosphere’ as a future phase of planetary intelligence — one defined by autopoiesis, network-based information flow, and organizational closure with the biosphere.

 Following Grinspoon (2016), planetary sapience may refer to a ‘Planetary Change of the Fourth Kind’ and the rise of ‘Terra Sapiens’.